This photo was taken after his graduation from Navy Boot Camp-December 2016 at age 19.

 As of September 2019, he is training to be a Navy Diver.
 He has left for his second deployment as a diver, so please pray for endurance as he embarks on his newest journey!
 Of course, he brought his banjo with him!

 His passion is, of course, the banjo and his prayer is to be able to play it while serving our country in whatever capacity the Lord allows.

 Our Petty Officer is still playing banjo every chance he can get!

 Our Petty Officer in June 2018 playing music with High Fidelity Bluegrass at the Jenny Brook Bluegrass Festival in Tunbridge, Vermont-USA

-Lucas is stationed in Connecticut-USA.
+Lucas is stationed in Maine-USA.
 He misses playing the banjo with his family terribly, but has followed the call to serve his country.
 If you would like to contact him via U.S. mail, please contact us and we will be happy to send you his address.
 Please remember him in prayer as he furthers his future in the United States Navy.